-It may sound hyperbolic, but the fact is, digital health technologies are fundamentally reinventing the practice of health care.
+It may sound hyperbolic, but the fact is, digital health technologies are fundamentally reinventing the practice of health care and increasing clinic revenues.
 For specialty clinics particularly, digital interventions can mean the difference between an unhappy patient and stressed out staff and a successful clinical outcome with improved quality of life and a happier clinic environment for all.

 Digital solutions have been used for many years to vastly improve outcomes in weight and lifestyle management clinics.
 More recently, several types of specialty clinics have begun to recognize the benefits of such technologies to enhance the health care experiences of their clientele.
 In part, this is because weight and lifestyle factors are deeply involved in almost every health issue for which specialty clinics exist.

 For instance, a growing number of chiropractors see patients who have spine problems such as back or joint pain caused or significantly exacerbated by excess body weight.
 It’s now widely acknowledged that obesity increases both the likelihood and severity of pain, and that finding sustainable and healthy ways to reduce pain can greatly improve quality of life in people who are overweight or obese.